LeafWater/Traveling-Salesman-Problem-with-Genetic-Algorithm/README.md

 # Launch
 The repository includes only a code written with JAVA.
 My purpose is to show my example of creating TSP genetic algorithm.

-File "berlin52_txt" is a sample file with distances between cities.
-File "berlin52_txt" is to test working an TSP genetic algorithm.
+File "berlin52.txt" is a sample file with distances between cities.
+File "berlin52.txt" is to test working an TSP genetic algorithm.
-In file "berlin52_txt" is written a sample result reached by running the JAVA code.
+In file "berlin52_wynik.txt" is written a sample result reached by running the JAVA code.
-"JAVA_code_TSP" could be runned by pasting the code to a JAVA tool (for example Eclipse) and by setting a proper local path to testing file ("berlin52_txt") in the code.
+"JAVA_code_TSP.txt" could be runned by pasting the code to a JAVA tool (for example Eclipse) and by setting a proper local path to testing file ("berlin52.txt") in the code.